 Rithmic pricing: opaque but scalable

-Rithmic has no public retail pricing – you pay through your broker.
-Brokers negotiate Rithmic licensing privately and pass costs through commissions or platform fees.
+Rithmic has no public retail pricing — you pay through your broker.
+Brokers handle Rithmic licensing and pass the cost through commissions or platform fees (a Rithmic trade-routing fee of roughly $0.10 per contract is common, on top of the broker’s own commission).
 For high-volume traders, broker commissions on Rithmic can be lower than Tradovate’s retail pricing because institutional volume discounts apply.

 Rithmic offers a free 14-day Exchange Simulator trial with live market data, so you can test before committing.